"Krein" regularization method

-Using step (a) the $S$-matrix element $S_{if}$ is rewritten as: $ \langle \alpha, in|\beta, out\rangle_{reg}=f(\alpha, \beta, \langle\sigma_1^2\rangle) ,$ where $f$ is a regular function.
 The other step (b) guarantees that the physical result does not change.
-The effect of the negative norm states and quantum metric fluctuations for the internal lines is the elimination of the singularity.
-The density of gravitons $\langle\sigma_1^2\rangle $ may be considered as a regularization parameter.
-Then, by using the renormalization conditions, the effect of regularization can be absorbed in the redefinitions of the physical parameters and we obtain the usual result.
+The negative norm states and quantum metric fluctuations for the internal lines eliminate the singularity.
+Then, by using the renormalization conditions, the effect of the regularization parameter can be absorbed in the redefinitions of the physical parameters, and we obtain the usual result.

-For the massive quantum field theory and in the one-loop approximation one simply replaces the Feynman Green functions (\ref{fgfh}) with the time-ordered product propagator (\ref{fgfk}).
-Then the light cone singularity disappears from the integral representation, which exists in the probability amplitude.
+For the massive QFT and in the one-loop approximation, one replaces the Feynman Green functions (\ref{fgfh}) with the time-ordered product propagator (\ref{fgfk}).
+Then, the light cone singularity disappears from the integral representation in the probability amplitude.

-Finally let us recall the renormalization conditions for the scalar effective potential or effective action, which is the generating function of the one-particle irreducible diagrams.
-The effective Lagrangian or ``quantum Lagrangian'' can be established through the loop correction to the classical Lagrangian: $ \mathcal{ L}_q=\mathcal{ L}_c+ \hbar \mathcal{ L}_1+ \hbar^2 \mathcal{ L}_2+\cdots \,$.
+Finally, let us recall the renormalization conditions for the effective scalar potential or effective action (\ref{qula}), which is the generating function of the one-particle irreducible diagrams.
 The effect of the negative norm states and the density of gravitons, which appear in the loop corrections, can be absorbed in the renormalization procedure.
 The renormalization conditions are imposed through:

 The parameter $\mu$ is the energy scale according to which the mass and the coupling constant are measured.